csu-hmc/perturbed-data-paper/README.rst

 - The paper will be written in LaTeX and eventually moved to writelatex.com or Authorea for submission to F1000Research.
 For now we will keep it bare bones without any journal styles.
+- Figures belong in the `figures` directory and the source code used to generate the figures should be in the `src` directory along with any instructions in `src/README.rst`.
+Be careful about uploading (lots) of giant binaries.
+The figures should be correctly sized plots in the PDF format.

 Authors
 =======